-5b) a quantitative analysis of the efficiency and compensation effects, 2000-2012 the relationship between Gini coefficients evolution and state intervention, (the compensation effect).
+5b) a Quantitative Analysis of The Efficiency and Compensation Effects, 2000-2012 and state intervention (the efficiency effect), and the relationship between Gini coefficients evolution and state intervention, (the compensation effect).
 The first step is to evaluate the impact of lower tariffs on the level of government expenditure (used as a proxy for state intervention throughout this section), by running two fairly simple cross section regressions, for 2000 and 2012 (the largest interval for which data is available), with the ultimate goal of finding whether the coefficient changes, and in what direction.
 The countries involved are the 18 Latin American Countries (LAC). (table 1).

-Based on data from various sources, including World Bank data, WTO Country Profiles, WTO Tariff Analysis, the April 2013 IMF World Economic Outlook Database and the Standardised World Income Inequality Database, we attempt to assess in a quantitative manned the relationship between growth in trade and state intervention (the efficiency effect),
+WTO Country Profiles, WTO Tariff Analysis, the April 2013 IMF World Economic Outlook Database and the Standardised World Income Inequality Database, we attempt to assess in a quantitative manned the relationship between growth in trade